Income is basically the money that is earned. The Income is used to fund the day-to-day expenditures.

 Private income is the factor of total incomes and the transfer incomes that are received from all the sources by the private sector that are the private enterprise and the households that are within or outside the country.

 Private Income also includes the net factor income from abroad.
-Private Sector consists of all the private enterprises and households, who are the factor owners.
+The Private Sector consists of all the private enterprises and households, who are the factor owners.

-Private income consists not only of the factor incomes which are earned within own territory and abroad but also consists of all the current transfers from the country’s government and rest of the world.
+Private income consists not only of the factor incomes which are earned within one's own territory and abroad but also consists of all the current transfers from the country’s government and the rest of the world.
 This is the sum of earned incomes and the transfer incomes that are received by the private sector.